Neighborhoods Now: Asian Americans for Equality and Think!Chinatown

 Expanding the Chinatown Night Market through a redesign and new community outreach.

 Launched in Spring 2020, Neighborhoods Now is a collaboration between the Urban Design Forum and Van Alen Institute to connect NYC neighborhoods hard-hit by the COVID-19 pandemic with design firms in our collective network.
 Over three years, the initiative evolved from rapid, tactical responses to long-term recovery strategies on a wider scale.
 Led by community organizations, seven interdisciplinary teams have enlivened and programmed public space, provided technical support to small businesses, and strengthened cultural activities.

-A monthly summer series, Chinatown Nights, kicked off on June 18, 2021.
-It was the pilot installment featuring a Chinatown-focused film program alongside local street vendors.
+Pilot Event: The “Chinatown Nights” pilot event kicked off on June 18, 2021 with a Chinatown-focused film program alongside local street vendors.
 On the cusp of NYC’s reopening, Chinatown Nights became much more than an open-air festival — it held space for the community to reunite and celebrate.
 To create more opportunities for neighborhood-specific cultural programming and a food market model, the team worked on financial mechanisms, marketing, design and construction of vending carts, and administration of regulations.